 So, to hide or protect your assets from creditors or divorce, there are a couple of obvious options for you.
 This website covers them extensively.
 For your personal assets, such as your home you can hide your ownership in a land trust; and your cars you can hide in title holding trusts.
 These documents can keep your association with these items out of the public records.
 There are several recommended domestic trusts discussed in detail right here on this page.

 Domestic trusts do offer better protection for your personal assets than no trust at all.
 But the safest and most secure place for your liquid assets is an offshore asset protection trust.
-On of the most effective jurisdictions is the Cook Islands Trust.
-This trust has been court-tested and has a case law proven track record showing that effectively protects assets.
+One of the most effective legal tools is the Cook Islands Trust.
+This trust has been court-tested and has a case law proven track record showing that it effectively protects assets.
 Not that we would set up asset protection for this purpose, but it has even survived challenges initiated by the U.S. government on two occasions.
-It’s rock-solid.

 If you own a business, it would usually be wise to establish a business entity such as a corporation or an LLC.
-Corporations and Limited Liability Companies offer business assets security.
-They provide protection sole proprietorships or partnerships do not offer.
+Corporations and Limited Liability Companies act as barriers between your business and personal life.
+They provide protection that sole proprietorships or partnerships do not offer.
 It so happens that this organization has expertise in setting these up.
-The company has over 40 years’ experience and a track record of customer happiness.
+This company has over 40 years’ experience and a track record of customer happiness.
 So, if you own business assets and you have not yet created an entity for it, what are you waiting for?
-This needs to have been done last week for you, your family’s, and your employee’s protection.
+This needs to have been done last week for your and your family’s protection.

 He’s smart because he’s doing it now, before he can even fathom a lawsuit coming his way.
-He reads the literature and knows the Cook Islands Trust, for instance, proves itself effective and consistently exceeds expectations.
+He reads the literature and knows the Cook Islands Trust, for instance, proves itself effective and consistently protects assets.

 Safe and Secure

 Jonathan now has the meat of his assets in an offshore trust.
 Wham!
-A lawsuit is filed against him, he’s a young doctor who is being charged with a challenging malpractice lawsuit that far exceeds his insurance limits.
+A lawsuit is filed against him, he’s a young doctor who is being hit with a challenging malpractice lawsuit that far exceeds his insurance limits.
 He knows he may lose the case.
-He also knows, however, that his assets are in the Cook Islands.
-His local courts do not have jurisdiction over foreign trustees, so taking them is hard if not nearly impossible to do.
+He also knows, however, that he has hidden his assets in the Cook Islands trust.
+His local courts do not have jurisdiction over foreign trustees, so taking them from him is hard if not nearly impossible to do.
 The most he stands to lose from the lawsuit is what is readily available domestically.
 Jonathan made the right choice.
-Consider the other point made.
-You have protections if you are a business owner as well, and you have prudently formed an entity, a corporation or LLC, rather than remained a sole proprietor.

 Cook Islands Trust

 Back to personal trusts.
-The Cook Islands Trust does not even recognize domestic judgments.
-If a court is interested in seizing your assets and they can make a phone call to the trust company.
-The most they will get is a someone who will turn a deaf ear to them, who is not under their jurisdiction.
-Essentially what this trustee is saying when or if they get a call like this is, “Sorry I can’t help you.
+The Cook Islands Trust does not even recognize foreign judgments.
+Suppose a court is interested in seizing your assets and opposing counsel makes a phone call to the trust company.
+The most they will get is a someone who will turn a deaf ear to them, who is not subject to their jurisdiction.
+Essentially what this trustee is saying if they get a call like this is: “Sorry I can’t help you.
 It is my legal obligation to protect my client and their assets.
 Your courts don’t have any say-so here.”
 Again, this is perfectly legal.
-You can expect the trust to carefully manage your assets only when you get into legal trouble.
-When that’s over they simply put the ball back in your court.
+You can expect the trustee to carefully manage your assets only when you get into legal trouble.
+When that’s over, they simply put the ball back in your court.

 Misinformation from Unscrupulous Creditors on the Internet

-There is a lot of negative information on the internet about taking these actions (domestic or offshore trusts, forming a business entity).
+There is a lot of negative information on the internet about hiding assets (in domestic or offshore trusts, by forming business entities, etc.).
 But creditors publish most of that information in order to throw you off course.
 You are likely to find these financial predators refer to people who make these intelligent actions as scoundrels, or deceptive.
 It’s clear what their goal is though.
 They want you unprotected so they have easy access to your money.
 Things become much easier for them when they find a defendant with “easy-to-reach” domestic assets.
 Most trial lawyers don’t produce.
 They take.
 They want a payday.
-And they way to get one is by taking from those of us who do produce.
+And the way to get one is by taking from those of us who do produce.

-Consumers are not at the mercy of creditors unless they allow themselves to be.
-Therefore, it’s extremely important to start the process of opening a trust, if appropriate for your needs right now.
+Consumers are not at the mercy of creditors.
+That is, unless they allow themselves to be.
+Therefore, it’s extremely important to start the process of opening a trust, if appropriate for your situation, right now.
 Then form the other asset protection entities that suit your needs.
 Beat them to the punch.
 You are outsmarting them and you are legally doing so.
 Those with the means to sue the little guy will stop at nothing to get your assets, to line their pockets with your money.